edwin465/SSVEP-OACCA/README.md

 Test OACCA in two SSVEP datasets
 Compare CCA and OACCA under different time-window lengths

+## Feedback
+If you find any mistakes, please let me know via chiman465@gmail.com.

 # Two SSVEP datasets
 In this study, we used two public SSVEP datasets (Dataset I and II) as provided by Tsinghua BCI group (http://bci.med.tsinghua.edu.cn/).